pbassham/philbassham.com/README.md

 ### Cloudflare Key-Value Store Configuration

-Need to use the KV store of cloudflare (or anywhere else) to convert between slugs and issue IDs because the Github api only allows fetching issues by ID.
+Need to use the KV store of cloudflare (or anywhere else) to convert between slugs and issue IDs because the GitHub api only allows fetching issues by ID.

 - Instructions: https://giuseppegurgone.com/vercel-cloudflare-kv